Helping moms and babies in Georgia

 Please share the below information with your community partners who may be interested in funding opportunities.

 The March of Dimes is pleased to release a Request for Proposals (RFP) and an invitation to submit requests for 2016 Chapter Community Grants.
-The application deadline is July 24, 2015.
+The application deadline is June 25, 2016 for the January - December 2017 Grant Period.

 Organizations interested in applying for March of Dimes funding opportunities should contact Julie Zaharatos.